 Prior to retiring from the DA’s Office in September 2019, Dominic served as Co-Chair of the Coalition Against Insurance Fraud out of Washington, D.C. for 3 years.

-Carmen Russo joined the Coalition in 2020 as an Outreach Coordinator.
+Carmen joined the Coalition in 2020 as an Outreach Coordinator.
 He also chairs the Coalition’s Life and Disability Insurance Anti-Fraud Working Group.